 C.7) Valiant Comics

-Valiant is my favorite alternate superhero universe, modernizing many familiar superhero universe tropes.
+For a good chunk of the decade, Valiant was my favorite alternate superhero universe, modernizing many familiar superhero universe tropes.

 If you’re looking to enjoy superhero comics without the decades of baggage that come with DC and Marvel Comics, I highly recommend you check out the Valiant Universe guide below.